resplendent-dev/resplendent/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.rst with details of significant changes.
+1. Update the README.md with details of significant changes.
 2. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.